soggybag/flappy-bird-webpack/README.md

-# Falppy Bird Clone with Phaser 3 JS
+# Flappy Bird Clone with Phaser 3 JS

 This is a clone of the "classic" mobile game [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird).